 What Is Competency-Based Education

-At its core, competency-based education or (CBE) is an approach to education where students progress through content based on how well they’ve mastered core competencies, rather than the time they’ve spent in class.
+At its core, competency-based education or (CBE) is an approach to education where students progress through learning content and skills based on mastering a defined and transparent set of core competencies, rather than the time they’ve spent in class.

 There are seven features that define a competency-based approach.
 Competency-based education experts at the Aurora Institute offer this widely used, seven-part definition of competency-based education: